Robert Sheehan: Career

 Sheehan was nominated for an Irish Film and Television Award in the Rising Star category in 2010.
 The following year, he starred in the film Killing Bono, and in John Crowley's production of The Playboy of the Western World at the Old Vic Theatre.
 Sheehan appeared in the second season of the BBC crime drama series Accused, which aired in 2012.
 He played Simon Lewis in the 2013 film The Mortal Instruments: City of Bones, and followed it with roles in Anita B., The Road Within, Moonwalkers, and The Messenger in 2014 and 2015.
 In late 2015, he played Richard III in Trevor Nunn's revival of The Wars of the Roses, an adaption of William Shakespeare's plays Richard III and the three part Henry VI.
 In a 2018 interview with Hot Press, Sheehan described the role as his recent favourite, citing the "magic" and "transcendent experience" of being on stage.

 The Song of Sway Lake premiered at the Los Angeles Film Festival in 2017, and was released theatrically the following year.
 It was filmed prior to 2014, and reflecting on the role in 2019, Sheehan described himself as "immensely proud".
 During 2017, he also appeared in Geostorm and featured in the second season of Fortitude, for which he was nominated for an Irish Film and Television Award.
 In 2018, he appeared in Genius: Picasso as Carlos Casagemas and in The Young Offenders Christmas special as a caricatured version of himself.
 He also appeared in several films; he starred alongside David Tennant in Bad Samaritan, appeared in the neo-noir film Mute, and starred in Mortal Engines in the leading role of Tom Natsworthy.

 In 2019, he starred in the Netflix Original series The Umbrella Academy as Klaus Hargreeves.

-On 15 October 2021, Robert published his debut novel, Disappearing Act: A Host of Other Characters in 16 Short Stories.
+On 15 October 2021, Sheehan published his debut novel, Disappearing Act: A Host of Other Characters in 16 Short Stories.

+He was cast in August 2022 to be one of the main villains in the upcoming film Red Sonja.
+He will be playing Draygan.

+In May 2024, Sheehan will play Withnail in the world premiere of Withnail and I by Bruce Robinson and directed by Sean Foley based on the 1987 film at the Birmingham Repertory Theatre.
+In July, he will appear in Reunion written and directed by Mark O’Rowe for the Galway International Arts Festival.

 Personal life

-Sheehan resides in London.
-He has also lived in Los Angeles.
+Sheehan resides in West Cork.
+He has also lived in London and Los Angeles.

-He has spoken openly about experimenting with his sexuality when younger, but identifies as heterosexual.
+He has spoken openly about experimenting with his sexuality when younger, but identifies himself as heterosexual.

 He was in a relationship with actress Sofia Boutella from March 2014 until October 2018.